Emergency Department, Inpatient, and ICU Clinical Pathway for Children with Blunt Abdominal Solid Organ Injury

 - Signs of acute or chronic bleeding despite PRBC transfusion

-- Not indicated for contrast blush on admission CT alone without other indication for intervention (persistent anemia, tachycardia, etc.)
+- Not indicated for contrast blush on admission CT alone without other indication for intervention

-- IR should be avoided in unstable patients with profound or decompensated shock
+(persistent anemia, tachycardia, etc.) - IR should be avoided in unstable children with profound or decompensated shock

-Operative exploration-Operating Room
+Operative Exploration-Operating Room

 - Unstable VS despite PRBC transfusion